What You’ll Learn 💾

 Simple edge

-This is the most used trigger condition with data acquisition systems.
-The trigger event is a rising or falling edge, which crosses a defined level.
+This is the most commonly used trigger condition in data acquisition systems.
+A trigger event occurs when a rising or falling edge crosses a defined level.

 Positive slope